bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-conduct-list.md

-# Execute bulk processing of warehouse accounting documents catalog.document.conductList
+# Execute bulk processing of inventory management documents catalog.document.conductList

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it soon

 {% endnote %}